kubestellar/kubestellar/docs/content/direct/core-chart.md

 - `kubeflex-operator.install` accepts a boolean value to enable/disable the installation of KubeFlex into the cluster by the chart
 - `kubeflex-operator.isOpenShift` must be set to true by the user when installing the chart into a OpenShift cluster

 By default, the chart will install KubeFlex and its PostgreSQL dependency.
-Post Create Hooks (PCHes) needed for creating ITSes and WDSes control planes are automatically managed - they are only installed if they don't already exist in the cluster, allowing multiple chart installations to coexist without conflicts.
+Post Create Hooks (PCHs) needed for creating ITSes and WDSes control planes are automatically managed using intelligent detection:

-For advanced use cases, two optional parameters are available:
+**Automatic PCH Management:**
+- **First install**: PCHs are installed automatically because they don't exist in the cluster
+- **Additional deployments**: PCHs are skipped automatically because they already exist
+- **No manual configuration needed** - the chart detects what's appropriate

+**Advanced PCH Control:**
-- `ForcePCHs: true` - Force reinstalling PCHs even if they already exist (useful for upgrades)
+- Set `InstallPCHs=true` to force reinstall PCHs (useful for chart upgrades)
-- `DisablePCHs: true` - Completely disable PCH installation, even for first install
+- Set `InstallPCHs=false` for backward compatibility with older deployments

 The next section of the `values.yaml` file allows one to create a list of Inventory and Transport Spaces (ITSes).
 By default, this list is empty and no ITS will be created by the chart.
 A list of ITSes can be specified using the following format: